lukibahr/stars/README.md

 ## Go

+- [danielmiessler/fabric](https://github.com/danielmiessler/fabric) - fabric is an open-source framework for augmenting humans using AI.
+It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
+- [aceberg/WatchYourLAN](https://github.com/aceberg/WatchYourLAN) - Lightweight network IP scanner.
+Can be used to notify about new hosts and monitor host online/offline history
 - [benbjohnson/litestream](https://github.com/benbjohnson/litestream) - Streaming replication for SQLite.
 - [FiloSottile/mkcert](https://github.com/FiloSottile/mkcert) - A simple zero-config tool to make locally trusted development certificates with any names you'd like.
 - [k8sgpt-ai/k8sgpt](https://github.com/k8sgpt-ai/k8sgpt) - Giving Kubernetes Superpowers to everyone